How to apply

 • Candidates must not reach the retirement age limit during the project.

 • Translational approach: referring to a research methodology integrating a basic science approach as well as clinical considerations.
 It encompasses all stages from bench to bedside.
-Beyond a better understanding of the disease, translation of the research results into benefit for the patients is a key objective of the Fund Generet.
-As such, a clear description of the translational strategy will be considered as a strong asset.
+Beyond a better understanding of the disease, translation of the research results into benefit for the patients is a key objective of the Generet Fund.
+As such, a clear description of the translational strategy is a plus.

 • Multidisciplinarity: referring to the use and application of different scientific disciplines as a substantial element of the research methodology.